AlexJReid/blog/content/posts/monoblok/index.md

 Three rules.
 The first turns a chatty sensor feed into a change-only stream.
 The second uses a windowed aggregate to avoid alerting on a single spike, and `rising-edge` makes sure it only fires once per crossing rather than on every sample while the average stays above threshold.
 The third is the mirror image: `falling-edge` emits an all-clear the moment the average drops back below.
 State is per rule, per subject, so floor 3 meeting room 2 has its own ring buffer that doesn't interfere with the kitchen on floor 1.

-A subscriber wanting clean data subscribes to `temp.>.stable`.
-A subscriber that only cares about alerts subscribes to `temp.>.alert`, and a paired subscription on `temp.>.ok` closes the loop.
+A subscriber wanting clean data subscribes to `temp.*.*.stable`.
+A subscriber that only cares about alerts subscribes to `temp.*.*.alert`, and a paired subscription on `temp.*.*.ok` closes the loop.
 Neither needs to know anything about how the conditioning happens.

 ### Where the LVC earns its keep

 Now imagine the dashboard.
 It's a browser tab.
 Someone opens it at 14:32 and wants to see the current temperature for every room, immediately, then live updates as new readings come in.

-Without an LVC you've got a chicken-and-egg situation.
-You can subscribe to `temp.>.stable` but you'll only see values as they change.
+Without an LVC, you can subscribe to `temp.*.*.stable` but you'll only see values as they change.
 If the kitchen has been quiet for ten minutes, the dashboard shows nothing for the kitchen until the next publish.
-So you build a snapshot endpoint, or a key-value bucket, or you nag the publisher to send a heartbeat.

-With monoblok, the dashboard subscribes to `$LVC.temp.>.stable`.
+With monoblok, the dashboard subscribes to `$LVC.temp.*.*.stable`.
 The broker delivers the most recent cached value for every matching subject right away, then transitions to live streaming.
 One subscription, no race condition, no separate snapshot service.
 Open the tab, see the current state, watch it update.

 The same trick works for the alerts subject.
-A new on-call engineer joining mid-shift can subscribe to `$LVC.temp.>.alert` and immediately see whatever the last alert was, rather than waiting for the next one to fire.
+A new on-call engineer joining mid-shift can subscribe to `$LVC.temp.*.*.alert` and immediately see whatever the last alert was, rather than waiting for the next one to fire.

 It's quite nice how the conditioning rules and the LVC compose naturally.
 Rule-generated publishes participate in caching just like any other publish.
 The `temp.3.kitchen.stable` subject has its own LVC entry, populated by the patchbay rule, available to any late-joining subscriber.
 You didn't have to think about it; it just works.